Davilink/joinIntoColumns/README.md

 ## Features

-- Separate each line using any string you want as separator, even an empty string.
+- Join each line using any string you want as separator, even an empty string.
 - Using a trim mecanism to filter out the space and tab from your lines.
 - Align each column by padding with space